vishwackh/AngularJS-Jasmine-Karma/README.md

  -  npm install -g karma-cli (to install karma cli globally)
  -  bower install (to install front-end packages)
  -  gulp test (to start karma and run tests / Run test once and exit)
  -  gulp dev-test (to start karma and run tests / Watch for file changes and re-run tests on each change)
+ -  npm test (to start karma and run tests / Watch for file changes and re-run tests on each change)

 ## About Unit Testing:
 The primary goal of unit testing is to take the smallest piece of testable software in the application, isolate it from the remainder of the code, and determine whether it behaves exactly as you expect.